Table of Contents

-The division symbol is usually a slash, as in our example, yet the vertical bar (–) and the obelus (÷) can also be used to denote a division.
+The division symbol is usually a slash, as in our example, yet, the horizontal bar (–) and the obelus (÷), among others, can also be used to denote a division.

 If both, x and y belong to ℤ, (in other words, either number is an integer also known as whole number), then the result q = x / y is a rational number, which is either terminating (has a finite number of decimal places), or is non-terminating and repeating.

 If the division of x by y is non-terminating and non-repeating, then it can be concluded that q is an irrational number.